JarateKing/TF2-Hud-Reference/2-LISTS/Panellist.md

-wide | Size of the panel in the X axis tall | Size of the panel in the Y axis visible | Visibility of the panel enabled | Changes colours of labels and disables buttons proportionalToParent | Position & size values relative to the parent size, instead of screen size fgcolor_override | Foreground colour bgcolor_override | Background colour
+wide | Size of the panel in the X axis tall | Size of the panel in the Y axis visible | Visibility of the panel enabled | Changes the colour of labels and disables buttons proportionalToParent | Position & size values relative to the parent size, instead of screen size fgcolor_override | Foreground colour bgcolor_override | Background colour